 Why does this one color deserve a special mention in my post?
 It is a blue-grey color, dark but not as intense as black.
 That makes it easier to mix it right (compared to black) when you need a dark shade of green.
 You can get a very beautiful transition and a magnificent range of colors.

-If you want to take your greens to the next level, join my Skillshare class.
+If you want to take your greens to the next level, join Greenery in Urban Sketching class.
 It is a detailed class with many exercises for shapes, textures, and lines.
 You will also learn how to draw shadows and how to color your trees so that they look bright but natural.

 Make your sketches bright by using my little trick.
 It's unbelievably easy, and your sketches will never look the same!